The school has the aim of offering overview and training of scientific communication skills and outreach in all its forms.

 Pre-school activity: the students will prepare a poster on their research activity.
 The student´s will be suggested to watch some videos of SciComm and to study some material from the previous schools.

-SciComm (C. Wilkinson): The importance of Science Communication
+SciComm: The importance of Science Communication and communicating with general public

 Art&Science (D. Tenze): Make your science attractive to the general public & Lab